 Hypertext Markup Language creates static webpages for the server.
 It is originally used by those who are learning the ins and outs of website designing and styling sheets.
 It can pretty much work on any of the text editors online or offline.

-There other Markup Languages like XML – Extensive Markup Language or LaTex – mostly used for the formula in writing and publishing books and other articles online.
+There are other Markup Languages like XML – Extensive Markup Language or LaTex – mostly used for the formula in writing and publishing books and other articles online.

 However, apart from CMS vs HTML comparison, worldwide comparison with other Markup Languages is also made to choose HTML for easy editing and coding.
 In other words, HTML’s coding language is fairly simple than other Markup Languages.

 So, those who are not familiar with coding or are not from a computer science background. can easily grasp the knowledge of tags, attributes, and other formats necessary to know about HTML.